fair-software/howfairis/README.rst

 .. code:: yaml

-    force:
-      registry: true  # It is good practice to add an explanation
+    force_registry: true  # It is good practice to add an explanation
                           # of why you chose to set the state manually

 The manual override will be reflected in the output, as follows: